1939 Loyola Wolf Pack football team

 The 1939 Loyola Wolf Pack football team was an American football team that represented Loyola College of New Orleans (now known as Loyola University New Orleans) as a member of the Dixie Conference during the 1939 college football season.
 In their third season under head coach Larry Mullins, the team compiled a 5–5 record.
+Loyola was awarded the 1939 Dixie Conference Championship, as they completed the requisite number of games to become eligible for the award.
 At the conclusion of the season, Loyola discontinued the football program citing financial losses.